mlgordon/vpc/how-to-participate.md

 Agree to the following [Beta agreement ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://public.dhe.ibm.com/cloud/bluemix/network/vpc/beta_agreement_for_use.pdf){: new_window}.

-**We will inform you _one week before_ the IBM Cloud VPC Beta program closes.
-When the Beta program is over, your configuration and data within the VPC Beta environment will be deleted.**
+**The Beta program is over, your configuration and data within the VPC Beta environment will be deleted.**

 ## Beta Support